LE STAMPE® Browse the archive →

 Monet gives you the water and nothing else.

-There is no shoreline to stand on; the painting shows the surface of Monet's water garden at Giverny, where the sky and surroundings appear only as reflections in the water.
-The lilies gather in the upper-right and lower-left corners, divided by a diagonal swath of open water.
+There is no shoreline to stand on.
+The painting shows the surface of Monet's water garden at Giverny, where the sky and everything around it survive only as reflections in the water.
+The lilies cluster in the upper-right and lower-left corners.
+Between them runs a diagonal swath of open water, dividing the floating pads.

 Look closer